Japanese management culture

 Japanese management culture refers to working philosophies or methods in Japan.
 It included concepts and philosophies such as just in time, kaizen and total quality management.

 Managerial style

-The Japanese term "hourensou" (also rendered as "Ho-Ren-So") refers to frequent reporting, touching base and discussing – important attributes that are said to characterize collaboration and information flow within effective Japanese corporate culture.
-Hou' stands for 'Houkoku', the Japanese word for 'reporting'.
-'Ren' comes from 'Renraku', the word for 'informing'.
-'Sou' is derived from 'Soudan', the word for 'consulting'. refers to "getting your hands dirty", to identify or solve immediate problems and leaders are not exempt from this.
+The Japanese term Hō-Ren-Sō (報・連・相) refers to frequent reporting, touching base and discussing – important attributes that are said to characterize collaboration and information flow within effective Japanese corporate culture.
+It is an "abbreviation of "Hōkoku" (報告, to report), "Renraku" (連絡, to inform) and "Sōdan" (相談, to consult), and is more memorable as a homonym of hōrensō, the Japanese word for "spinach".
+The term refers to "getting your hands dirty", to identify or solve immediate problems and leaders are not exempt from this.
 Aspects of these principles are often mistaken by western managers as "micromanagement".
 In contrast, these principles are used as tools to shepherd processes.